 - Do your customers want to be able to change the point size of the text?
 If so, consider a format that includes a reflow view. - Will your consumers be able to download your content when they want to?
-For example, if you want to download an app from the Apple App Store over 3G, that app must be less than 50MB in size.
-If you want to make sure such an app is downloadable over 3G, consider a lighter-weight format such as ePub, or try to minimize the size of any multimedia assets you include in your apps. - How quickly will your customers want to be able to download your content?
+For example, if you want to download an app and its content over a low bandwidth (like mobile networks), you want to make sure that the app is downloadable easily.
+You can consider a light-weight format such as ePub or try to minimize the size of any multimedia assets you include in your apps. - How quickly will your customers want to be able to download your content?
 Even on an unrestricted network, you might want to think about keeping the size of your files as small as possible, in order to prevent your customers from becoming frustrated with the wait. - In what languages do your customers want to read your content?
 If you want to distribute content in multiple languages, you should make sure that the format and device you choose support those languages.
 For example, some East Asian and Eastern European languages use characters that are not available in many Western fonts, and some languages are read in different directions than Western languages.
 The ePub format supports East Asian and Eastern European languages on some devices, but it may not support them on all devices.
 If you want to use App Studio, you must use only the layout view, because special characters may not display correctly in reflow view. - Do you expect your customers to have an Internet connection when they're consuming the content?
 If so, you should make sure your content behaves gracefully when customers don't have access to a network.
 If you create HTML5 interactivity, you can provide a default or "fallback" image or other graphic element in each spot where you display content live via the Web. - For more information about the formats discussed here, see "Hardware, operating systems, and formats."